Autzmosis/dungeonGame/README.md

 Since this is a text adventure we will need to make methods that recognize typed words, like 'look' or 'walk'.
 Bare minimum features are listed below:

-* text recognition
+* Text recognition
-* 3 character classes(rogue, warrior, mage)
+* 3 Character classes(rogue, warrior, mage)
-* 3 different enemies
+* 3 Different enemies
-* 3 pets
+* 3 Pets
-* 1 boss
+* 1 Boss
-* 10 dungeons
+* 10 Dungeons
-* storyline
+* Plot
-* sprites and backgrounds
+* Sprites and backgrounds

 ####Special Abilities for the character classes are as follows (all are random):
 * Rogue - Double attack
-* Warrior - recoil damage from sheild
+* Warrior - Recoil damage from sheild
-* Mage - Syphon health
+* Mage - Syphon SP

 ###Basic attributes for character classes:
 <table border=3px>